Frequency dependence of near-surface oceanic kinetic energy from drifter observations and global high-resolution models: Summary and conclusion

-We investigate the vertical structure of KE, within all of the frequency bands considered, through global maps, zonal averages, and global mode and median values of a vertical structure ratio, defined as 0 m KE to 15 m KE in the models and undrogued KE to drogued KE in the drifters.
-With some exceptions noted earlier, in the zonal average results, the models capture the latitude- and frequency- dependence of the vertical structure ratio relatively well.
-The low-frequency, near-inertial, and diurnal bands display significant vertical structure, while the semi-diurnal band shows little vertical structure.
+With some exceptions, in the maps and zonal averages, the models capture the latitude- and frequency- dependence of the vertical structure proxy ratio relatively well.
+The low-frequency, near-inertial, and diurnal bands display significant vertical structure, while the semidiurnal band shows little vertical structure.
 Ekman flows, and their diurnal cycling, likely explain some of the vertical structure seen in the low-frequency and diurnal bands.
-On a point-by-point basis, the model vs drifter comparisons of the ratios are not as close.
-The maps of the ratio in the drifters are rather noisy, and spatial correlations between the model ratios and drifter ratios are always less than spatial correlations of the absolute KE between models and drifters.

-In ongoing work, we will determine whether the HYCOM and drifter comparison is improved with the employment of data assimilation in operational HYCOM.
-We will also compare the near-surface KE in coupled high-resolution atmosphere and MITgcm ocean simulations, in which the atmosphere is coupled to the ocean much more frequently than in MITgcm LLC4320, to drifters.
+The broad approach employed here has left us with several unsolved problems and questions.
+For instance, the near-surface KE in the diurnal band, which is forced by the astronomical tidal potential and the diurnal solar heating cycle, requires much more examination than we provided here.
+The large differences between low-frequency equatorial flows in the models and drifter observations represent a first-order problem for future work.
+In addition, the vertical structure of the upper ocean velocities throughout the entire mixed layer (not just at 0 and 15 m), and the sensitivity of these velocities to the vertical grid spacing and KPP parameters, is another topic that deserves more attention.
+The geographical and frequency dependence of upper ocean flows and their vertical structure is indeed a rich topic for research.